amandamiotto/HackyHourHandbook/Introduction.md

 Your audience will most likely be Higher Degree Researcher and Early Career Researchers.
 They will have the time and the inclination to learn.

+You are welcome to customize the template from University of Queensland [Hacky Hour logo found here.](Media/hack_hour_drawing.svg)

 #### Where to advertise
 You can use the following avenues to advertise
  - Library